intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

                    vector_ref<ushort, N> v_Addr,
                    vector_ref<TYPE, N> v_Dst);

-Where:

-* N = 8, 16, or 32;
-* TYPE could be of size byte, word or dword.

-Read N data elements (byte, word, or dword) from the SLM buffer 'slmBuffer' at the element-offsets specified in 'v_Addr', and write back into the vector 'v_Dst'.
+Read N data elements (byte, word, dword or qword) from the SLM buffer 'slmBuffer' at the element-offsets specified in 'v_Addr', and write back into the vector 'v_Dst'.
 Note that the addresses are in units of element size.